Planning and Strategy

 Establish SMART Marketing Goals

-Marketing bring in highly qualified leads that turn into sales.
+Marketing brings in highly qualified leads that turn into sales.
 You must identify your short and long-term objectives and how they add value to your business goals.
 You must detail how your marketing efforts improve revenues.
-Goals must be specific, measurable, attainable, relevant and time-based.
+Goals must be specific, measurable, attainable, relevant, and timely.
 Be specific so you can measure your success using marketing automation tools.
 Set a timeline to track progress so you can make adjustments as you work towards the ultimate goal.
 For example, your goal is to increase sales.
 Then your SMART goal can be increasing sales by 10 percent with the help of more lead conversion at the end of the quarter.

 Select Marketing Tools